All Midland College policies are available online. Please note, the Midland College Policy Manual is hosted on an external server.

 Appeal to Midland College Administration

-A student may, within ten Midland College business days of receiving notice of the disciplinary appeal committee’s decision, petition in writing the College President to review the decision.
+A student may, within ten Midland College business days of receiving the written decision of the disciplinary appeal committee or expulsion hearing committee, as applicable, , petition in writing the College President to review the decision.
 The student’s petition shall state with particularity why the decision is believed to be incorrect.
 After receiving notice of the appeal, the disciplinary appeals committee chairperson shall forward all evidence considered during the hearing, the audio recording of the hearing, and the digest of the hearing, if applicable, to the College President.

 The College President shall hold a conference within ten Midland College business days after the appeal notice is filed.
 At the conference, the student may provide information concerning any documents or information relied on by the committee.
 The College President may set reasonable time limits for the conference.
 The conference shall be audio recorded.